-You can also download the staff turnover guide here.
+You can also download our full staff turnover guide.

 Looking for a better way to manage your staff?
 For a full suite of staff management features that help with scenarios such as leavers and turnover, head over to the staff management features page of myhrtoolkit.

 Camille is a Senior Marketing Executive for myhrtoolkit who writes on topics including HR technology, workplace culture, leave management, diversity, and mental health at work.